Dunedan/mbp-2016-linux/README.md

 `pavucontrol` command, it should work on 'Analog Stereo Duplex' built-in audio profile.

-With the MacBookPro14,1 the internal audio output is working, however the internal audio input is not working.
+With the MacBookPro14,1 the internal audio output is working with [this](https://github.com/davidjo/snd_hda_macbookpro) project

 For the rest of the MacBook Pro models the audio via HDMI or any USB-connected audio device is working, so at least they can act as a workaround until